oscal-compass/e2e-demo/README.md

 [repo](https://github.com/oscal-compass/e2e-demo-catalog)

-- Shown is NIST 800-538, which is already available in OSCAL format.
+- Shown is NIST 800-538, which is already available in [OSCAL format]()https://github.com/usnistgov/oscal-content/tree/main/nist.gov/SP800-53/rev5/json.
-- This repo is used as the "source" for dependent repos needing this catalog.
+- The present repo is used as the "source" for dependent repos needing this catalog.

-- In some cases, the OSCAL format of the catalog is not available.
-In such circumstances, the Catalog repo can be used to do the transformation from the original source format into OSCAL using compliance-trestle tools.
+Note: In some cases, the OSCAL format of a catalog is not available.
+In such circumstances, the Catalog repo itself can be used to do the transformation from the original source format into OSCAL using compliance-trestle and agile-authoring tools.

 ##### Profile